Tamilisai Soundararajan: As a Governor

 Raj Bhavan under Dr. Tamilisai Soundararajan, in association with Telangana State Council of Higher Education (TSCHE), instituted 'Chancellor's Awards' for best teachers, best research, and best university in academic social responsibility.

-Dr. Tamilisai organized meetings in association with the National Institute of Nutrition (NIN), Hyderabad, to create a detailed action plan for formulating an appropriate nutrition intervention program for Telangana's tribal communities.
+Dr. Tamilisai organised meetings in association with the National Institute of Nutrition (NIN), Hyderabad, to create a detailed action plan for formulating an appropriate nutrition intervention program for Telangana's tribal communities.

+In April 2023, the Telangana Government filed a writ petition in the supreme court against Tamilisai Soundararajan for failing to provide her assent for 10 bills nearly seven months after the state legislature had passed them.